whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-30-Fabletics-June-2015-Sneak-Peek.md

 date: 2015-05-30 20:17:39 -08:00
 ---

-<H4><a href="http://www.fabletics.com/invite/whatsupmailbox/">Fabletics</a> released two outfits that will be available in your June 2015 selection!</H4>
+<DT><a href="http://www.fabletics.com/invite/whatsupmailbox/">Fabletics</a> released two outfits that will be available in your June 2015 selection!</DT>

 <H4>And here are the seak peek outfits:</H4>
 <center><img src='/images/FableticsJune2015Highway74.png'></center>